lidofinance/docs/docs/guides/steth-integration-guide.md

 ### Cross chain bridging

-The Lido's liquid staking derivatives will eventually get bridged to various L2's and sidechains.
+The Lido's stTokens will eventually get bridged to various L2's and sidechains.
 Most cross chain token bridges have no mechanics to handle rebases.
 This means bridging stETH to other chains will prevent stakers from collecting their staking rewards.
 In the most common case, the rewards will naturally go to the bridge smart contract and never make it to the stakers.
 While working on full-blown bridging solutions, the Lido contributors encourage the users to only bridge the non-rebasable representation of staked ether, namely wstETH.